-Beginning with 1971, an increasing number of States provided NCHS, with computer tapes of data coded according to NCHS specifications and provided to NCHS through the Vital Statistics Cooperative Program.
+Beginning with 1971, an increasing number of States provided NCHS, via the Vital Statistics Cooperative Program (VSCP), computer tapes of data coded according to NCHS specifications.
 The year State-coded demographic data were first transmitted on computer tape to NCHS is shown below for each of the States, New York City, Puerto Rico, and the District of Columbia, all of which now furnish demographic or nonmedical data on tape.

-1971 Florida 1977 Alaska Idaho Massachusetts New York City Ohio Duorto Bigo 1972 Maine Missouri New Hampshire Rhode Island Vermont 1978 Puerto Rico Indiana Utah Washington Vermone 1973 Colorado Michigan New York (except) New York City) 1979 Connecticut Hawaii Mississippi New Jersey Pennsylvania Wyoming 1974 Illinois Iowa Kansas Montana Nebraska Oregon South Carolina 1980 Arkansas New Mexico South Dakota 1975 Louisiana Maryland North Carolina Oklahoma Tennessee Virginia Wisconsin 1982 North Dakota 1976 Alabama Kentucky Minnesota Nevada Texas West Virginia 1985 Arizona California Delaware Georgia District of Columbia
+1971 Florida 1972 Maine Missouri New Hampshire Rhode Island Vermont.
+1973 Colorado Michigan New York (except) New York City) 1974 Illinois Iowa Kansas Montana Nebraska Oregon South Carolina 1975 Louisiana Maryland North Carolina Oklahoma Tennessee Virginia Wisconsin 1976 Alabama Kentucky Minnesota Nevada Texas West Virginia